inferno-framework/us-core-test-kit/docs/Overview_Client.md

 - **Gender**: male

 This corresponds to the Patient with id `us-core-client-tests-patient` on Inferno's simulated US Core Server.
+This patient has conformant data for each US Core profile.

 ## Conformance Criteria

 Systems do NOT need to pass all tests within this test kit to be considered 'US Core Conformant'.
 US Core allows systems to support a subset of content relevant to their use case.
-The US Core Client Suites allow testers to run all the tests, or only evaluated access for a subset of profiles that the client supports.
+The US Core Client Suites allow testers to run all the tests, or only evaluate access for a subset of profiles that the client supports.
 In either case, when running a profile group and the client has not made any requests for data for that profile's resource type, the tests will be skipped.